AndyGaskell/cli-update/README.md

 --sitename

-Return the sitename
+Returns the sitename

+--installpackage=[ARCHIVE_FILE_IN_TMP]

+Installs an extension, provide the name of the the package file which is placed in the tmp folder

 --install=[FULL_PATH_TO_A_FILE|URL]

-Install a exentension, provide the full path to the package file or an URL to the package
+Installs an extension, provide the URL to the archive package

 --remove=ID_OF_THE_EXTENSION

-Remove a extension, you have to provide the extension id
+Removes an extension, provide the extension id